key stages 2, 3, 4 and 5

-Using refreshed handling collections of contemporary design objects, students can interact with key designs through experiential learning.
+Using handling collections of contemporary design objects, students can interact with key designs through experiential learning.
 Hour -long workshops support students to gain new perspectives on the role of designers and the impact of design in everyday life.

 For key stages 2, 3, 4 and 5.

 Creative briefs introduce the concept of user-centred design and encourage young people to develop design ideas that meet real needs.
 Workshops support the National Curriculum for Design and Technology and incorporate STEM subjects for Key Stage 3, as well as relevant KS4 and post-16 qualifications.

 Responding to a design brief